azywot/trading-simulator/README.md

-# trading-simulator
+# Trading-simulator
-uni project simulating transactions made by investing entities on various markets
+A simulation of transactions made by investing entities on various markets (GUI included)